Shoghi Effendi: Election of the Universal House of Justice

 At the end of the Ten Year Crusade in 1963, the Universal House of Justice was first elected.
 It was authorized to adjudicate on situations not covered in scripture.
-As its first order of business, the Universal House of Justice evaluated the situation caused by the fact that the Guardian had not appointed a successor.
+As its first order of business, the Universal House of Justice evaluated the situation arising from the Guardian's failure to appoint a successor.
 It determined that under the circumstances, given the criteria for succession described in the Will and Testament of ʻAbdu'l-Bahá, there was no legitimate way for another Guardian to be appointed.
-Therefore, although the Will and Testament of ʻAbdu'l-Bahá leaves provisions for a succession of Guardians, Shoghi Effendi remains the first and last occupant of this office.
-Bahá'u'lláh envisioned a scenario in the Kitáb-i-Aqdas in which the line of Guardians would be broken prior to the establishment of the Universal House of Justice, and in the interim the Hands of the Cause of God would administer the affairs of the Baha'i community.
+Although the Will and Testament leaves provisions for a succession of Guardians, Shoghi Effendi remains the first and last occupant of this office.
+Bahá'u'lláh envisioned a scenario in the Kitáb-i-Aqdas in which the line of Guardians would be broken before the establishment of the Universal House of Justice, and in the interim the Hands of the Cause of God would administer the affairs of the Baha'i community.

 Guardianship

-The institution of the 'Guardian' (Arabic: Wāli or Vali from ولیّ) provided a hereditary line of heads of the religion, in many respects similar to the Shia Imamate.
-Each Guardian was to be appointed by the previous from among the male descendants of Baháʼu'lláh, preferably according to primogeniture.
+The institution of the 'Guardian' provided a hereditary line of heads of the religion, in many respects similar to the Shi'i Imamate.
+Each Guardian was to be appointed by the previous from among the Aghsán (male descendants of Baháʼu'lláh), preferably according to primogeniture.
 The appointment was to be made during the Guardian's lifetime and clearly assented to by a group of Hands of the Cause.
 The Guardian would be the head of the Universal House of Justice, and had the authority to expel its members.
 He would also be responsible for the receipt of Huqúqu'lláh, appoint new Hands of the Cause, provide "authoritative and binding" interpretations of the Baháʼí writings, and excommunicate Covenant-breakers.

-The issue of successorship to ʻAbdu'l-Bahá was in the minds of early Baháʼís, and although the Universal House of Justice was an institution mentioned by Baháʼu'lláh, the institution of the Guardianship was not clearly introduced until the Will and Testament of ʻAbdu'l-Bahá was publicly read after his death.
+The issue of successorship to ʻAbdu'l-Bahá was in the minds of early Baháʼís, and although the Universal House of Justice was an institution mentioned by Baháʼu'lláh, the institution of the Guardianship was not clearly introduced until the Will and Testament was publicly read after his death.

-In the will, Shoghi Effendi found that he had been designated as "the Sign of God (Farsi: Ayatollah from آیت اللّه), the chosen branch, the Guardian of the Cause of God".
+In the will, Shoghi Effendi found that he had been designated as "the Sign of God (Ayatollah), the chosen branch, the Guardian of the Cause of God".
 He also learned that he had been designated as this when he was still a small child.
 As Guardian, he was appointed as head of the religion, someone to whom the Baháʼís had to look for guidance.